amperity/amperity-docs/amperity_reference/source/bridge.rst

           :alt: Step 3.
           :align: left
           :class: no-scaled-link
-     - Use the **Select tables to share** dialog box to select any combination of databases and tables to be shared with Amperity.
+     - Use the **Select tables to share** dialog box to select any combination of schemas and tables to be synced to Amperity.

        .. image:: ../../images/bridge-select-databases-and-tables.png
           :width: 500 px
-          :alt: Select databases and tables to be shared.
+          :alt: Select schemas and tables to be shared.
           :align: left
           :class: no-scaled-link

-       If you select a database, all tables in that database will be shared, including all changes made to all tables in that database.
+       If you select a schema, all tables in that schema will be synced.
+Any new tables added later will need to be manually added to the sync.

        When finished, click **Next**.
 This will open the **Domain table mapping** dialog box.